-From a straightforward tax transaction to the most complex tax issues, you can rely on Bloomberg Tax for practical resources to support your federal tax planning and compliance in the upcoming year with breaking news, in-depth analysis, time-saving practice tools, practitioner insights into emerging trends, and access to a full array of primary source materials.
+From a straightforward tax transaction to the most complex tax issues, you can rely on Bloomberg Tax to keep you up to date on developments with breaking news, in-depth analysis, time-saving practice tools, practitioner insights into emerging trends, and access to a full array of primary source materials.

-Filing deadlines for tax/information returns
+Filing deadlines for 2025 tax/information returns

-Corporate tax rate schedule
+Corporate tax rate schedule 2025/2026

 Source: Code Section 11(b); Form 1120 Instructions